Sweet Charity

-Sweet Charity is a musical with music by Cy Coleman, lyrics by Dorothy Fields and book by Neil Simon.
-It was directed and choreographed for Broadway by Bob Fosse starring his wife and muse Gwen Verdon alongside John McMartin.
-It is based on the screenplay for the 1957 Italian film Nights of Cabiria.
-However, whereas Federico Fellini's black-and-white film concerns the romantic ups-and-downs of an ever-hopeful prostitute, in the musical the central character is a dancer-for-hire at a Times Square dance hall.
+Sweet Charity is a musical with music by Cy Coleman, lyrics by Dorothy Fields, and book by Neil Simon, based on the screenplay for the 1957 Italian film Nights of Cabiria.
+It was directed and choreographed for Broadway by Bob Fosse starring his wife and muse Gwen Verdon as a dancer-for-hire at a Times Square dance hall, alongside John McMartin.

 The musical premiered on Broadway in 1966, where it was nominated for nine Tony Awards, winning the Tony Award for Best Choreography.
-The production also ran in the West End as well as having revivals and international productions.

-The musical was adapted for the screen in 1969 with Shirley MacLaine as Charity and John McMartin recreating his Broadway role as Oscar Lindquist.
-For Bob Fosse, who directed and choreographed, the film was his feature-film directorial debut.
+The production also ran in the West End and has run several revivals and international productions.
+It was adapted for the screen in 1969, directed and choreographed by Fosse in his feature-film directorial debut.
+Shirley MacLaine starred as the title character, and McMartin reprised his Broadway role as Oscar Lindquist.